Frameworks Javascript Tutorials

 ]);

-Finally replace app.component.html by the following code:
+Finally, replace app.component.html with the following code:

 <div class="page">